 Organized kitchen cabinets will save you oodles of time.

-If I had a nickel for every time I decided to order food because the thought of being in my unorganized kitchen to prepare a meal was too much….well, I’d probably have enough money to install custom drawer pullouts for every cabinet in my house!
+If I had a nickel for every time I decided to order food because the thought of being in my unorganized kitchen to prepare a meal was too much….well, I’d probably have enough money to design a new kitchen and install custom drawer pullouts for every cabinet in my house!

 We save money when things are organized, and not just in the kitchen.